Abhinavtodmal/OFFLINE_PAY_PROJECT/README.md

 # About Us 🏢

 At OfflinePay, we’re on a mission to empower offline transactions with cutting-edge technology.
-We’re a forward-thinking fintech company dedicated to simplifying payments in areas with limited or no internet access.
+We’re thinking  dedicated to simplifying payments in areas with limited or no internet access.

 Our platform is designed to:
 - Send and Receive Payments 📲